Iran sees no OPEC shift toward a cut, says oil industry could withstand $25 crude

-DUBAI Iran sees no sign of a shift within OPEC towards action to support oil prices, its oil minister said, adding its oil industry could ride out a further price slump to $25 (£16.5) a barrel.
+DUBAI Iran sees no sign of a shift within OPEC toward action to support oil prices, its oil minister said, adding its oil industry could ride out a further price slump to $25 a barrel.

 The comments are a further sign that despite lobbying by Iran and Venezuela, there is little chance of collective action by the 12-member OPEC to prop up prices - entrenching the reluctance of individual members to curb their own supplies.